Miniature Schnauzer Dog Breed Features, Information, And Lifespan.

 Routine care, diet, and physical activity are all recommended.

 Make routine care a part of your daily routine to help your Mini Schnauzer live longer, be healthier, and be happier throughout her life.
+You cannot overstate the importance of following a healthy diet and engaging in regular physical activity.

 - Maintain the same level of supervision over your pet as you would a toddler.
 Keep doors closed, pick up after yourself, and block off rooms to avoid attracting attention.
 As a result, she will stay out of trouble and away from objects that she shouldn’t be putting in her mouth.

-- Brush her coat as often as necessary, but at the very least once a week.
+- Brush her coat as often as necessary but at the very least once a week.
 Professional grooming will also help keep her wiry double coat in good condition twice a year.
 Because miniature Schnauzers frequently suffer from serious dental issues, you should brush their teeth at least three times a week!

 - Even as a puppy, you should clean her ears once a week.